 Section 84-14, HRS, entitled "Conflicts of Interests," is part of the State Code of Ethics.
 Section 84-14 applies to Trustees, Administrative and Investment Staff.
-In part, Section 84-14 prohibits Trustees, Executive Director (ED) and Investment Staff from taking any official action directly affecting a business or other undertaking in which the Trustee, ED or Investment Staff member has a substantial financial interest, or directly affecting a private undertaking in which the Trustee, ED or Investment Staff member is engaged as legal counsel, adviser, consultant, representative or agent capacity.
+In part, Section 84-14 prohibits Trustees, Executive Director (ED) and Investment Staff from taking any official action directly affecting a business or other undertaking in which the Trustee, ED or Investment Staff member has a substantial financial interest, or directly affecting a private undertaking in which the Trustee, ED or Investment Staff member has a substantial financial interest, or directly affecting a private undertaking in which the Trustee, ED or Investment Staff member is engaged as legal counsel, adviser, consultant, representative or agent capacity.
 The State Ethics Commission has issued an "Ethics Guide for Elected Officials, Employees, Members of Boards and Commissions."
 The main points from this Guide are: